DevSpot-Org/Judge-Agent/README.md

 ## Future Improvements

-The EthGlobal Judge Agent could be enhanced with several key improvements:
+The DevSpot Judge Agent could be enhanced with several key improvements:

 - **Smart Chunking Strategy**: Implement an advanced chunking system with semantic similarity search to handle larger codebases more efficiently while maintaining context coherence.
 - **Intelligent File Selection**: Develop a search algorithm to automatically identify and prioritize the most relevant files for analysis, optimizing processing time and resource usage.

 ## Tech Stack

-The EthGlobal Judge Agent leverages the following technologies:
+The DevSpot Judge Agent leverages the following technologies:

 - **TypeScript**: A superset of JavaScript that adds optional static typing and other features to enhance development experience and code reliability.